scrapinghub/web-poet/docs/advanced/fields.rst

 from the base class which is not present in the ``CustomItem``.
 It'd be still passed to ``CustomItem.__init__``, causing an exception.

-One way to solve it is to make the orignal Page Object a dependency instead of inheriting from it, as explained in the beginning.
+One way to solve it is to make the original Page Object a dependency instead of inheriting from it, as explained in the beginning.

 Alternatively, you can use ``skip_nonitem_fields=True`` class argument - it tells